doersino/excessivelyadequate.com/_posts/2020-04-23-sierpinksy.md

 ## Recursive CTEs

+Let's get to know the SQL feature that will be instrumental in implementing our IFS!

 [Common table expressions](https://www.postgresql.org/docs/12/queries-with.html) (CTEs) are [incredibly useful](https://stackoverflow.com/questions/4740748/when-to-use-common-table-expression-cte) for structuring complex queries, allowing the query writer to define temporary `VIEW`-like constructs.
-They help with breaking up a large query into named, potentially reusable components: The `WITH` keyword is used chain queries together, while assigning a name to each query by which its results can be referenced in all following queries within the same `WITH` block.
+They help with breaking up a large query into potentially reusable components: The `WITH` keyword is used to chain queries together, while assigning a name to each component query by which its results can be referenced in all following queries within the same `WITH` block.

-A `WITH` block is terminated by a standard query which may reference any of the named components – commonly, this is just a `TABLE` statement.
+A `WITH` block is terminated by a standard query which may reference any of the named components – frequently, this is just a `TABLE` statement.

 As an example, this basic[^toobasic] CTE computes the [sum of squared residuals](https://en.wikipedia.org/wiki/Residual_sum_of_squares) between a predicted result and a sequence[^oeis] of observations: